Gimmick! 2

+is a 2024 platform game developed by Bitwave Games and published by Sunsoft and Clear River Games.
 Gimmick!
-2 is a 2024 platform game developed by Bitwave Games and published by Sunsoft and Clear River Games.
-Gimmick!
-2 was released on September 5, 2024, for Windows, Linux, and Nintendo Switch, with PlayStation 4, PlayStation 5 and Xbox Series X/S versions releasing in Japan on December 19, 2024, and in the United States and Europe territories on January 30, 2025.

-Gimmick!
-2 is the sequel to Gimmick!, a platform game released in 1992 for the Nintendo Entertainment System.
-The game follows a yōkai named Yumetaro in a magical journey to rescue the young daughter of his former companion, a girl who has since grown up and passed Yumetaro to her child.
+2 was released on September 5, 2024, for Windows, Linux, and Nintendo Switch, with PlayStation 4, PlayStation 5 and Xbox Series X/S versions releasing in Japan on December 19, 2024, and worldwide on January 30, 2025.
+It is the sequel to Gimmick!, a platform game released in 1992 for the Nintendo Entertainment System.
+The game follows Yumetaro in a magical journey to rescue the young daughter of his former companion, a girl who has since grown up and passed Yumetaro to her child.

 The game was conceived by Niklas Istenes, a devoted fan of the original game, who founded the Swedish video game company Bitwave Games to introduce the series to modern audiences.
-It got later acquired by Embracer Group, which partnered with Sunsoft, following their initial resistance to make the game due to Bitwave's lack of industry experience.
+It later got acquired by Embracer Group, which partnered with Sunsoft, following their initial resistance to make the game due to Bitwave's lack of industry experience.
 Gimmick!
-2 received generally positive reviews from critics, who praised the preservation of its predecessor's difficulty.
+2 received generally positive reviews from critics, who praised the preservation of its difficulty.